vansh1702/VanshBookStore/VanshBookStore/README.txt

 after this used the DataAccess folder to add-migration and then updated the database first was getting the errors, forgot to implement the using statements Working fine now with zero errors
+Opened the _Layout.cshtml in Views/Shared directory and added the link for nav-bar Created CoverTypeController.cs in the VanshBookStore/Areas/Customers/Controllers folder and modified the code as done previously.